fuse-box/fuse-box/docs/configuration.md

 ## Shimming

 For those libraries that are bundled to work in `window` (jquery) for example, you need to provide a shimming configuration.
-FuseBox will not do analysis on that file, it will simply add them at the top of the bundle.
+FuseBox will not do analysis on that file, it will simply add it to the top of the bundle.

 ```
 FuseBox.init({